user1095108/dpp/README.md

 # dpp
 This is a sample decimal floating point library for testing purposes.
+The library does not adhere to any particular standard.
+My goal was to write an easily understandable library, that anyone could fix.
+For quick decimal jobs.
 # example
 ```c++
 int main()